dylanfried/transcription-machine/context.md

   - Play / Pause
   - Seek to specific time (click on timeline)
 - ✅ Add timestamped annotations manually during playback (via "Add Annotation" button).
-- ✅ Attach and edit text notes to each annotation (inline editing in sidebar).
+- ✅ Attach and edit text notes to each annotation (inline editing in timeline).
 - ✅ Delete annotations.
-- ✅ View a list of annotations in order by timestamp (sidebar).
+- ✅ View annotations inline on the timeline as speech bubbles with connecting lines.
 - ✅ Click on annotation timestamps to seek to that point in the audio.
 - ✅ All functionality is front-end only — no backend or persistence required.